fabianlickert/automated_acoustofluidics/README.md

 Driver interfaces are provided for the pco camera, the Analog Discovery 2, the syringe pump, the switching valve and the linear stage.

 ## Use of the main script
-1. Open the main script “run_frequency_sweep_XXXX.ipnyb” using Jupyter Notebooks.
+1. Open the main script [run_frequency_sweep.ipynb](https://github.com/fabianlickert/automated_acoustofluidics/blob/main/run_frequency_sweep.ipynb) using Jupyter Notebooks.
 2. Make sure that all devices are connected via USB to the lab computer, and that they are switched on:
   -	Camera
   -	Analog Discovery